aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/convert-text-numeric-data-to-number/_index.md

 ## How to Convert numbers stored as text to numbers in Excel
 You can convert numbers stored as text to numbers by following a few simple steps.
-1. Select any single cell or range of cells that has an error indicator in the upper-left corner.
+1. Select any single cell or range of cells that has an error indicator in the upper‑left corner.
 1. Next to the selected cell or range of cells, click the error button that appears.
-On the menu, click Convert to Number.
+On the menu, click **Convert to Number**.
 <br>
 <img src="4.png" width=70% />
-1. If the alert button is not available, Select a column with this problem.
+1. If the alert button is not available, select a column with this problem.
 If you don't want to convert the whole column, you can select one or more cells instead.
-Just be sure the cells you select are in the same column, otherwise this process won't work.
-The Text to Columns button is typically used for splitting a column, but it can also be used to convert a single column of text to numbers.
-On the Data tab, click Text to Columns.
+Just be sure the cells you select are in the same column; otherwise, this process won't work.
+The **Text to Columns** button is typically used for splitting a column, but it can also be used to convert a single column of text to numbers.
+On the **Data** tab, click **Text to Columns**.
 <br>
 <img src="1.png" width=70% />
-1. Click the Finish button in the pop-up box.
+1. Click the **Finish** button in the pop‑up box.
 <br>
 <img src="2.png" width=70% />
 1. The numbers stored as text are transformed into numbers.